How the OPD Program Paved the Way for Sunny Days Ahead

 “My favourite part about being on the OPD program was that instead of making ten different payments to ten different creditors, I only needed to make one to Money Mentors,” Sunny said.
 “This allowed me to put more money towards my savings account.”

-Before Money Mentors, Sunny said he never knew the importance of maintaining a savings account, but thanks to Money Mentors financial education and resources, he learned how to take control of his money.
+Before Money Mentors, Sunny said he never knew the importance of maintaining a savings account, but thanks to Money Mentors free financial education courses and resources, he learned how to take control of his money.

 “I now put 10 per cent of my paycheque into my savings account, which is something I’ve never done before.
 And I’ve learned how to prepare for holiday expenses, so I don’t go into debt.”